Isaías Samakuva: Biography

-After the failed peace agreement signed in Lisbon (1991) and the Lusaka Protocol (1994), Samakuva led a party delegation to the Joint Commission established to monitor the implementation of the Lusaka Protocol.
+After the failure of the peace agreement signed in Lisbon (1991) and the Lusaka Protocol (1994), Samakuva led a party delegation to the Joint Commission established to monitor the implementation of the Lusaka Protocol.

-In 2000, he was appointed head of the external mission of UNITA and, following the death of Jonas Savimbi in combat on February 22, 2002, he returned to Angola to discuss a cease-fire.
+In 2000, he was appointed head of the external mission of UNITA and, following the death of Jonas Savimbi in combat on February 22, 2002, he returned to Angola to discuss a ceasefire.

 Samakuva was elected as President of UNITA in 2003 at the party's ninth congress.
 In 2007, at the tenth congress, he was re-elected to the post, defeating Abel Chivukuvuku.

 Samakuva was the first candidate on UNITA's national list in the September 2008 legislative election.
-He was elected to a seat in the National Assembly in that election, but UNITA performed poorly, winning only 16 out of 220 seats.
+He was elected to a seat in the National Assembly in that election, but UNITA overall performed poorly in that election, winning only 16 out of 220 seats.
 Despite the party's objections to problems in the electoral process, Samakuva announced on 8 September 2008 that UNITA accepted the election results.
 The UNITA Permanent Committee subsequently met to consider the outcome of the election and Samakuva's leadership, and on 19 September 2008 it said in a statement that it "reaffirm[ed] its confidence" in Samakuva, blaming the party's poor showing primarily on abuses by the governing Popular Movement for the Liberation of Angola (MPLA).

 He resigned as UNITA leader in November 2019 and was succeeded by Adalberto Costa Júnior.